-Shortly after half-time in Tottenham’s win over Everton on Saturday evening, Son Heung-min provided probably the best assist of the 2017-18 Premier League season.
+Shortly after half-time in Tottenham’s win over Everton in January, Son Heung-min provided probably the best assist of the 2017-18 Premier League season.

-Spinning away from Jonjoe Kenny and terrorising Mason Holgate, he might easily have scored himself had Harry Kane not been waiting to tap home his strike across Jordan Pickford.
+Spinning away from Jonjoe Kenny and terrorising Mason Holgate, Son might easily have scored himself had Harry Kane not been waiting to tap home his strike across Jordan Pickford.

 The stepovers that left Holgate dizzy were reminiscent of former Brazil and Roma winger Mancini, barely giving his opponent space to think, let alone run.